solodyagin/pasdivert/README.md

 ---------

-To compile the examples on Windows 64 with Free Pascal, download the latest 64-Bit [Lazarus](http://lazarus.freepascal.org/) distribtution (at the moment of this writing, it's Lazarus 1.2.4 and FPC 2.6.4) with the crosscompile add on.
+To compile the examples on Windows 64 with Free Pascal, download the latest *32-Bit* [Lazarus](http://lazarus.freepascal.org/) distribtution (at the moment of this writing, it's Lazarus 1.4.2 and FPC 2.6.4) and the `cross-x86_64-win64-win32` crosscompile add on and install both.
 Open the project file (*.lpi), select the configuration (Win64-Debug, Win64-Release, Win32-Debug or Win32-Release) and click Start -> Compile.